 HUMA 610 Space, Place and Geography: Mental Mapping (3)

 HUMA 630 Nation and Empire, Law and Government (3)

 HUMA 696B Directed Comprehensive Studies (1)

 Total Units Required for the M.A.
 Degree: 33

 Staff: Odette Arman

-- Analyze and develop the skills to “step out of” one’s worldview and question assumptions about self, society and others.
+- Analyze and develop the skills to “step out of” their worldviews and question assumptions about self, society, and others.

-- Refine skills in critical thinking, reading, speaking and writing across a variety of disciplines in the liberal arts.
+- Refine skills in critical thinking, reading, and writing across a variety of disciplines in the humanities.

-- Refine the skills of close, context-sensitive reading that makes visible the form, structure and rhetorical function of texts and artifacts in a variety of genres and media.
+- Refine the skills of close reading which makes visible the form, structure, and function of texts in a variety of genres and media.

-- Develop the skills to apply the theory and methodology appropriate to the liberal arts.
+- Develop the skills to apply theory and methodology appropriate to the humanities.